FrozenBeard/MCShop/README.md

 ![PirateCraft](https://piratemc.com/wp-content/themes/piratemc/images/piratemc_piratemc_logo.png)

-Web site for viewing items for sale on PirateCraft Minecraft server, automatically updates once a day at 9am GMT from JSON data sent to this repo [PirateCraftData](https://github.com/FrozenBeard/PirateCraftData).
+Website for viewing items for sale on PirateCraft Minecraft server, automatically updates once a day at 9am GMT from JSON data sent to this repo [PirateCraftData](https://github.com/FrozenBeard/PirateCraftData).

+Minified JSON RAW data URL: https://raw.githubusercontent.com/FrozenBeard/PirateCraftData/master/signshop.min.json JSON RAW data URL: https://raw.githubusercontent.com/FrozenBeard/PirateCraftData/master/signshop.json

+Since the data is JSON you should be able to import into Excel or anything you want to create graphs!
+Make sure to share them on the [Forums](https://piratemc.com/forums)

 ## Working Shop URL
 [Sign Shop for PiratCraft](http://signshop.piratemc.com)

+## wait this repo IS the website?
+Hell yeah, all hosted using Github pages, make a pull request to this Repo and the website will be updated!
+Since its all JS and static content!

 ## Features
 - Automatically updates all shops located on the server every 30 minutes (Thanks to SignShopExport) we only push the data once a day.